sequana/demultiplex/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+0.9.5     * Fix a regression bug due to new sequana release.
+We do not check
+            the input file (fastq) since this is not a sequence analysis pipeline
-0.9.4     * Check the presence of the bcl input directory and samplesheet.
+          * Check whether it is a NextSeq run.
+If so, merging-strategy must be set to 'merge'.
+Can be bypassed using --force 0.9.4     * Check the presence of the bcl input directory and samplesheet.
           * More help in the --help message.
           * add  --sample-sheet option to replace --samplesheet option